kubernetes/website/content/en/docs/concepts/workloads/pods/init-containers.md

 If you specify multiple init containers for a Pod, kubelet runs each init container sequentially.
 Each init container must succeed before the next can run.
-When all of the init containers have run to completion, kubelet initializes the application containers for the Pod and runs them as usual.
+When all of the init containers have run to completion, kubelet initializes the app containers for the Pod and runs them as usual.

 ### Differences from sidecar containers

-Init containers run and complete their tasks before the main application container starts.
+Init containers run and complete their tasks before the main app container starts.
 Unlike [sidecar containers](/docs/concepts/workloads/pods/sidecar-containers),
 init containers are not continuously running alongside the main containers.